 He said this would result in a code of conduct for social media companies “and where something goes wrong, action can be taken”.

-When pressed, Mr Harris said: “Well the Government certainly hasn’t decided to have a blanket ban in relation to social media.
+When pressed, Mr Harris said: “The Government certainly hasn’t decided to have a blanket ban in relation to social media.
 I think social media can be a good thing.
 I’m also of the view that these things are here to stay.
 Technology is here to stay . . .
 But I’m very clear that there is a real need for the social media companies to step up in terms of their responsibilities.”

-He said he supported initiatives taken by schools to ban smartphones for primary school children and welcomed initiatives by the Minister for Education Norma Foley – who has promised to ban smartphones in secondary schools – but stressed that the priority for government was to have the code of conduct in place by the end of the year.
+He said he supported initiatives taken by schools to ban smartphones for primary school children and welcomed initiatives by Minister for Education Norma Foley – who has promised to ban smartphones in secondary schools – but stressed that the priority for the Government was to have the code of conduct in place by the end of the year.